New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 Quick Exercise: Can you think of a situation in which the order of evaluation matters?
 Think of a scenario in another programming language, such as Java.
 (Try x + ++x.)

 Printing the result of evaluating an expression -- which is itself an expression! -- is the inverse of reading one.
 The printer must translate the internal representation of the expression into a string of characters that can be written to the terminal.
-Again, we will largely rely on the Scheme interpreter's printing mechanism this semester.
+Again, we will largely rely on the Racket interpreter's printing mechanism this semester.

 In our first session, we discussed the goals of this course in very broad terms.
 Such a discussion is useful for getting a "feel" for the course but does little to prepare you for the tasks ahead.
 Now let's state what we intend to accomplish in greater detail.
 At the end of this semester, you should be able to: